-9.4.1 Free Shot
+14B.6.1 Free Shot

 The free shot is the standard penalty for all violations of the rules.
-It is applied in all cases except for those explicitly mentioned in sections 9.4.2-9.4.4.
+It is applied in all cases except for those explicitly mentioned in sections 14B.6.2-14B.6.4.
 The free shot is executed from the point where the violation was done.
 Exceptions: If a team gets a free shot within the opponents' goal area, the free shot is executed at the closest corner mark (corner shot).
 If a team gets a free shot within their own goal area, the free shot is done at a distance of 1 m in front of the goal line (goalkeeper's ball).

 The free shot is indirect.
-The player executing the free shot may only touch the ball once.
-Then another player has to touch the ball.
+The player executing the free shot may only touch the ball once until a contact by another player occurs.
+The ball shall be hit with the stick, not dragged, flicked or lifted on the stick.
 Opposing players must keep a distance with their unicycles and their sticks of at least 2.0 m from the ball.